Reenforcements/nRF24L01/README.md

 ![A picture of an nRF24L01+ module sitting on my desk.](Media/IMG_0818LowQuality.jpg)

 The nRF24L01+ claims data rates up to 2Mbps, but I've only been able to achieve about ~0.6Mbps.
+This is with strictly one way communication, though.

 ### Pinout
 | Column 1 | Column 2 |